Jodaille/LaCagna/docs/README.md

 sudo a2ensite lacagna
 ```

-The to reload apache configuration:
+Then to reload apache configuration:

 ```sh
 sudo service apache2 reload